Active case

 • Suicidal ideation and attempts

 Personal injury lawsuits are filed individually and may be filed directly into the multidistrict litigation (MDL) docket by an attorney.
-MDLs combine cases with similar details to help speed up trial proceedings.
-Cases in an MDL are then tried individually.
-They can resolve with a verdict or a settlement.
+MDLs combine cases with similar facts to help speed up the litigation process.
+Cases in an MDL then go to trial individually.
+They can be resolved with a verdict or a settlement.
 The social media addiction lawsuit MDL is in the U.S. District Court for the Northern District of California.
-As of October 1, 2024, there were 594 lawsuits pending in the MDL.
+As of December 2, 2024, there were 815 lawsuits pending in the MDL.

 What is the legal basis of Facebook addiction lawsuits?